waitinfuture/odps/intl.en-US/Pricing/Billing.md

 |Item|Price|
 |:---|:----|
 |SQL task|0.0044 USD/GB|

-SQL complexity calculation:

--   If SQL keyword number is less than or equal to 3, the complexity is 1.
--   If SQL keyword number is less than or equal to 6, the complexity is 1.5.
--   If SQL keyword number is less than or equal to 19, the complexity is 2.
--   If SQL keyword number is greater than or equal to 20, the complexity is 4.

 The external table SQL task is charged according to I/O for each job and is separated from the billing of normal SQL tasks.
 All daily measurement information is paid next day.